Staying Healthy Over The Holidays

 When routine is shot, it’s tempting to stay up late and to let your kids do the same.
 But lack of sleep wears a body down quickly.

-Sleep is our time to rejuvenate.
+Sleep is our time to rest and repair.
 Our hormones balance and our bodies detoxify when we sleep.
-During sleep we regulate cortisol levels, and high cortisol levels can disrupt our immune function.

 Lack of sleep can also lead to overeating because our hunger and satiety hormones, ghrelin and leptin, are regulated when we sleep.